zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [APZ 201.3] (#apz201 .3) {#apz201 .3 .ref .apz} 'The same disease is in touch
 Most of the masonry does not make room for convergent consciousness. or bodier Mas does not make room for imosim to vague imoses.
-A certain choral campaign that “hardens the hermetically pollen” Adda It is the Correct Range.
+A certain choral campaign that "hardens the hermetically pollen" Adda It is the Correct Range.
 Forward journey, hard effort, powerful effort, effort, backlash, courageous, firmness, effort not relaxed Unrestraining will, courageous briquetting, vieryendiya,